ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 Over the years since then, more powerful architectures and Big Data emerged thanks to the advancement of the Internet, social and mobile.

 In 2014, generative adversarial networks or [GANS](https://developers.google.com/machine-learning/gan/gan_structure) emerged.
-GANS operated on the concept of a data "generator" versus a data "discrimnator" — one generating output and the other discriminating real data from the generated output.
+GANS operated on the concept of a data "generator" versus a data "discriminator" — one generating output and the other discriminating real data from the generated output.
 It improved the ability to generate "fake" versus "real" data.

 In 2015, [diffusion models](https://www.sapien.io/blog/gans-vs-diffusion-models-a-comparative-analysis) operating on the concept of "denoising" generated output iteratively as training proceeded.
 This innovation, as seen in Stable Diffusion, contributed to the creation of realistic-looking images.

 In 2017, Google introduced the [Transformer architecture](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/), a novel breakthrough that encoded each word as a token, and then generated an attention map that captured relationships between tokens.
-This attention to context enhances the model's ability to generate coherent text, exemplified by large language models like ChatGPT.
+This attention to context enhanced the ability to generate coherent text, as if a machine is being spoken to, and as exemplified later by OpenAI's release of ChatGPT.

 The generative AI boom thus owes its momentum not only to larger datasets but also to these preceding diverse research advances.